philipturner/molecular-renderer/README.md

 - Background process for uninterrupted real-time CPU simulations.
 - Rigid boundary, thermostat, etc. for the custom simulator written in CPU assembly.
 - Port the Drexler-MM2 forcefield.

-TODO (theory):
-- Does MLT replace or complement AO?

 ## Requirements